fabrizio-pasti/esqlj-elastic-jdbc/README.md

 }
 ```

-In the future there will no longer be possible query system index.
+In the future there will no longer be possible query system indices.

 ## DBeaver